Mary Louise Smith (activist): Early life and education

 Mary Louise Smith was born in Montgomery, Alabama into a Catholic family.
 She and all her siblings attended and graduated from St. Jude Educational Institute.
 She was baptized at St. Jude's Church, where she was a parishioner.

 At the age of 18, on October 21, 1955, Smith was returning home on the Montgomery city bus, and was ordered to relinquish her seat to a white passenger who had boarded later.
 She refused to do so and was arrested.
 She was charged with failure to obey segregation orders, some 40 days before the arrest of Rosa Parks on similar charges.
-Her father bailed her out of jail and paid her nine-dollar fine.
-The incident was initially known only to family and neighbors.
+She was arrested and fined $12.

+Activist E. D. Nixon, leading some of the bus boycott movement, shared information that Smith's father was an alcoholic, and she was not the right symbol to withstand the publicity.
+The family and neighbors dispute this characterization.
+Additionally, she was considered not the "right class" to be the rallying point for the movement.
+Smith's father represented her in court, without aid from outside political organizations.

-Later a cousin, at a mass meeting to support a planned bus boycott, discussed her case with organizers.
-Attorney Fred Gray asked Smith and her father to become plaintiffs in a civil rights class-action lawsuit to end segregated seating on city buses.
-Her father agreed, for he wanted justice.
+Attorney Fred Gray recruited Smith and her father to become plaintiffs in a federal civil rights class-action lawsuit to end segregated seating on city buses.